My husband and I come to Mitch’s twice a month or more. Every time we have visitors in town, we take them there at least once.

 Fisherman’s Stew: My dad’s favorite.

 Grilled octopus: Grilled octopus on a bed of white bean puree with arugula and charred lemon.
 One of my favorite dishes!

 Mixed Seafood Platter: I have to say that fried seafood is usually not my thing.
 I prefer grilled, baked, pan-fried, or raw.
 But at Mitch’s, I even like the fried stuff.
 It is less greasy as it is in other places and you can still taste the fish.
 I love the mixed seafood platter because you get a little bit of everything: fried fish, calamari, shrimp, and even crab cakes (lots of crab, not much filler), french fries, and coleslaw.
 It is a huge portion, so consider sharing.

 Mitch’s Seafood is one of my favorite Seafood restaurants in San Diego.
 I love that I can trust the ingredients are local, sustainable, and fresh and that the chefs have the skill to prepare them skillfully.
-Yes, the restaurant is not fancy (it is right next to a bait shop and fishing charter), but it is authentic and true to itself.
+Yes, the restaurant is not fancy (it is right next to a bait shop and fishing charter), and parking can be hard to find, but it is authentic and true to itself.
 It doesn’t need to impress with any extra fluff.
 If you haven’t been to Mitch’s yet, put it on the top of your list.